svnldwg/lambda-php-skeleton/README.md

 export AWS_DEFAULT_REGION=eu-central-1
 ```

+#### Quickstart

+After setting up the AWS env vars, you're ready to deploy the project to AWS.
+Just execute `make serverless-deploy`,
+which will install the composer dependencies and deploy your serverless project to AWS.

 #### Local serverless installation
 Most commands run in docker images.
 The bref console commands can not be executed in docker though, but must be executed locally.
 To use these commands, PHP >=7.2 and serverless must be installed.